Edited

 to the church.
 Also, I recently received a substantial raise at work.
 And it looks like next month I will finally be able

 to own my own home.
 All this AFTER I quit tithing.
+May I say too,

 that I have come to realize that the Prosperity Gospel is a pack of lies, and twisted scripture.
 Sataline’s report states

 that Steve Sorensen advocates tithing because then you are under God’s “protection.”
+Then please explain

 this, my best friend was an avid Chirstian woman.
 She died 5 years ago of cancer.
 She tithed, gave offerings and I never saw